saimwani/multiON/README.md

 pip install -e .
 ```

-Refer to [habitat-sim](https://github.com/facebookresearch/habitat-sim) and [habitat-lab](https://github.com/facebookresearch/habitat-lab) for detailed installation instructions.
-For installation issues in habitat, either raise an  issue in this repository, or in the corresponding habitat repository.
+We know that roadblocks can come up while installing Habitat, we are here to help!
+For installation issues in habitat, feel free to raise an issue in this repository, or in the corresponding habitat repository.

 Install pytorch from https://pytorch.org/ according to your machine configuration.
 The code is tested on pytorch v1.4.0.